-Feedback needs to be framed positively (focus on improvements), be tactful and simple to follow.
+Feedback needs to be framed positively and focus on improvements.
+Your instructions need to be tactful and simple to follow.

 Feedback must be related to observed behaviours, performance or against a clear and measurable goal.
 Be sure to include clear expectations, what wasn’t quite right and plans for improving.

 Honest and open feedback is the only way to impact future performance.
 It also helps build trust within your team when everyone knows they’re able to speak freely.
 Transparency also shows your people they don't have to worry about favouritism.
 When everyone knows they're being judged solely on professional merit and conduct, they'll be much more motivated.